 Similar to blogging, which primarily aims at attracting new customers online, newsletters help engage homeowners that were not quite ready to buy at the time of initial contact, but who left behind their business cards or signed up for your newsletter online (opted in).
-This is a great way to reengage your target market through helpful information about new home remodeling designs, completed projects that inspire new remodels, and on and on.
-It’s also a great way to remind your contacts that you are there to help, and perhaps you might want to include periodic content about referral discounts, holiday specials or just ways to spruce up their kitchens.
+This is a great way to reengage your target market through helpful information about products and services and what makes them special.
+It’s also a great way to remind your contacts that you are there to help, and perhaps you might want to include periodic content about referral discounts, holiday specials or just sharing ideas or advice.
 A huge amount of potential sales results from just keeping in touch, so you want to make sure your strategy includes newsletters and email marketing sequences.

-If you’re not on social media yet and you’re in the home remodeling space, then you are missing out!
+If you’re not regularly posting on on social media yet, then you are missing out!
 Social Media is a visual medium, and younger homeowners are eager to use all the tools available to them (and in their phones) to visualize, conceptualize and make their own decisions before they ever even go to your website.
 Social media sites like Facebook, Instagram and Pinterest let you control how you present yourself, showcase your products and expertise.
-They are a preferred medium for millennial couples doing their first kitchen remodel.
+They are a preferred medium for millennials to look up a business.
 Getting this critical part of your marketing infrastructure setup and optimized is crucial for your store’s success.